Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 The neuroscience of sleep in uncharted territory

-The phenomenon of “mental cleansing”
+The phenomenon of mental cleansing

-In hotels, your mind does automatic decluttering:
+In hotels, your mind does automatic push-up ededecluttering:

 Ana's transformation protocol

-After her experiment, Ana implemented the “Hotel at Home Method”:
+After her experiment, Ana implemented the 1st Hotel Method at Home:

 Environmental neutralization

-- He removed all work objects from the bedroom.
+- He removed all work objects from the bedroom

-- Changed the furniture arrangement
+- Changed the furniture layout

 - Installed total blackout curtains